-However, for your business to claim its share of the $25+ billion pie, you need to clearly understand the specific challenges and opportunities that exist within the industry today.
+However, for your business to claim its share of the pie, you need to clearly understand the specific challenges and opportunities that exist in the industry today.

-So, let’s explore the most significant current trends in the food and beverage industry and how you can help overcome or harness them.
+Let’s explore the most significant trends in the food and beverage industry and uncover how you can overcome these challenges to harness current and future opportunities.

-10 trends that will shape the future of the food and beverage industry in 2022
+10 trends that will shape the future of the food and beverage industry in 2023 and beyond

 Supply chain challenges to continue